Learning nonnegative matrix factorizations from compressed data: Methods that solve compressed problems

 are entry-wise nonnegative, then the objective \eqref{eq:gen-obj-mu} is nonincreasing under the updates

 \end{theorem}

 \begin{remark} (Implementation considerations) Note that we can compute the matrix $\A_i^T \A_i \U \V^T \V$ by the multiplication order given by $\A_i^T ((\A_i \U) (\V^T \V))$.
 This order never requires us to store a matrix of size larger than $\max(n,m) \times \max(r,k)$.
 Similar procedures can be used for other terms appearing in the updates of Theorem~\ref{thm: MU}. \end{remark} The proof of the theorem follows the standard approach that justifies the validity of multiplicative updates algorithm for NMF problem (e.g., \cite{lee2000algorithms}), where nonnegativity assumption ensures its validity on the sketched problem.
+We remark that giving nonnegativity conditions on the sums \eqref{eq:nonneg-sums} (rather than the stronger conditions on the individual terms) matters so we can put realistic assumption on our regularization terms that include orthogonal projection operators (in Section~\ref{sec:mu-compressed-problems}).

 \begin{proof}[Proof of Theorem~\ref{thm: MU}] Let us consider the step updating the matrix $\U \in \mathbb{R}^{m\times r}_+$.
 Let $\u \in \R^{mr}_+$ be the vectorization of $\U$ denoted as $\u = \text{vec}(\U)$.
 Define